hardlystrictlyjerry/hardlystrictlyjerry.github.io/spire.md

 I've used amplification for all my tracks: Fishman LoudBox for acoustic guitar and vocals, Fender Princeton Reverb for electric guitar.
 I place my iPhone about two inches from the amp.
 I suspect this is not necessary and you can just record straight from your instrument/voice into the iPhone mic if you prefer.

-Once you have everything positioned, click on the left side of the track bar to reveal the "Soundcheck" icon.
+Once you have everything positioned, click on the "Record" tab to reveal the "Soundcheck" icon.
 After clicking, it asks you to play (or sing) and the identifies what the sound source is (guitar, bass, vocals, keys, etc) and applies appropriate levels and EQ.
 Amaze Balls!

 Now you are ready to record.
-Press the red button and let 'er rip.
+Click on the "Edit" tab to reveal all of the tracks, press the red button, and let 'er rip.
 If you don't like it, you can click on the right side of the track bar to reveal a menu that lets you delete the track.

-After you've recorded a track you like, press the "Mix" button to go to a page where you can move your track forward or backward or left or right in the mix.
+After you've recorded a track you like, click on the "Mix" tab to go to a page where you can move your track forward or backward or left or right in the mix.

 There's not much documentation, and fortunately the app is so simple that you don't need much, but here's a page from the manufacturer that I found very useful at the beginning: [Getting the most out of the free Spire app](https://www.izotope.com/en/learn/getting-the-most-out-of-the-free-spire-ios-app.html).